georgeslabreche/opssat-orbitai/Boost/README.md

-# OPS-SAT Online Multi-Class LPBoost
+# OPS-SAT OrbitAI: Online Multi-Class LPBoost
-An executable binary for ESA's OPS-SAT spacecrat to enable Machine Learning using Online Multi-Class LPBoost.
+An executable binary for ESA's OPS-SAT spacecraft to enable Machine Learning using Online Multi-Class LPBoost in the OrbitAI experiment.
 After initializing the Git submodules this folder contains:
 1. A fork of the Online Multi-Class LPBoost repository taken from [amirsaffari/online-multiclass-lpboost](https://github.com/amirsaffari/online-multiclass-lpboost).
 2. The [v2.0 branch](https://gitlab.com/libeigen/eigen/-/tree/2.0) of the Eigen repository.